Tuscarora, Pennsylvania: Demographics

-There were 428 households, out of which 17.5% had children under the age of 18 living with them, 51.9% were married couples living together, 9.8% had a female householder with no husband present, and 32.2% were non-families.
-29.2% of all households were made up of individuals, and 19.4% had someone living alone who was 65 years of age or older.
+There were 428 households, out of which 17.5% had children who were under the age of eighteen living with them; 51.9% were married couples living together, 9.8% had a female householder with no husband present, and 32.2% were non-families.
+29.2% of all households were made up of individuals, and 19.4% had someone living alone who was sixty-five years of age or older.

 The average household size was 2.19 and the average family size was 2.66.

-In the CDP, the population was spread out, with 15.1% under the age of 18, 5.1% from 18 to 24, 24.5% from 25 to 44, 29.7% from 45 to 64, and 25.6% who were 65 years of age or older.
-The median age was 49 years.
-For every 100 females, there were 90.9 males.
-For every 100 females age 18 and over, there were 88.9 males.
+Within the CDP, the population was spread out, with 15.1% of residents who were under the age of eighteen, 5.1% who were aged eighteen to twenty-four, 24.5% who were aged twenty-five to forty-four, 29.7% who were aged forty-five to sixty-four, and 25.6% who were sixty-five years of age or older.
+The median age was forty-nine years.

+For every one hundred females, there were 90.9 males.
+For every one hundred females who were aged eighteen or older, there were 88.9 males.

 The median income for a household in the CDP was $31,023, and the median income for a family was $36,923.
-Males had a median income of $36,477 versus $21,442 for females.
+Males had a median income of $36,477 compared with that of $21,442 for females.

 The per capita income for the CDP was $16,455.

-About 8.3% of families and 7.9% of the population were below the poverty line, including 9.4% of those under age 18 and 8.1% of those age 65 or over.
+Approximately 8.3% of families and 7.9% of the population were living below the poverty line, including 9.4% of those who were under the age of eighteen and 8.1% of those who were aged sixty-five or older.

 History

 Tuscarora derives its name from the movement of the Tuscarora people from their homelands in the Carolinas to New York during the aftermath of the Tuscarora War in the early 18th century.
 A part of the transitory Tuscarora settled at a point approximately two miles west of Tamaqua, Pennsylvania, where they planted apple trees and lived for a number of years.
 It is probable that it was these Tuscarora who were later moved to Oquaga.

 Tuscarora lies within Schuylkill Township, which was one of the original townships of the county, organized in 1811.
 On May 20, 1830, a US post-office was established in Tuscarora.
 By 1846 Tuscarora was the terminus of the Schuylkill Valley Railroad.
 Tuscarora now had seventeen houses, two taverns, one store, and a population of 139.
-By 1852 the place flourished because of the coal collieries (including those in nearby Mary D such as Silver Creek), local operators, were working the mines on the so-called “Kentucky banks”.
+By 1852 the place flourished because of the coal collieries (including those in nearby Mary D such as Silver Creek), local operators, were working the mines on the so-called "Kentucky banks".
 These mines were worked up to 1875, when they passed to the proprietorship of the Philadelphia and Reading Coal and Iron Company and were eventually abandoned in the late 19th century.
 There were, subsequently, small operations, such as Slattery's Tuscarora Colliery, in the area into the early 20th century.